Skip to main content

 Bringing a family or group to the Coastal Discovery Center for a self-guided or guided program is a great introduction to Monterey Bay National Marine Sanctuary and CA State Parks.
 Visitors can explore the natural and cultural history of this special part of the Central Coast, learn about local conservation efforts and their own role in protecting this amazing place for generations to come.

-Reservations are required for guided programs only.
+Reservations are required for school programs only.
 Fees vary by program (information below).
-To reserve space, or get updates on program offerings, call (805) 927-2145.
+To get updates on program offerings, call (805) 927-2145.

 Self–Guided Programs